 Because Major League Baseball has reconstructed its minor league operations, many players historically associated with Short-Season, Advanced Rookie, and Rookie Leagues has created a large pool of players that will populate the League 7.
 There is a growing pool of young talent internationally that are available to be recruited for the League 7 as well when MLB institutes an expected international draft in 2022.

 Who recruits and develops the League 7 players?

-The Baseball 7 On 7 League has a scouting-recruitment arm that signs players both domestic and international to League 7 contracts.
+The Professional Baseball 7 On 7 League has a scouting-recruitment arm that signs players both domestic and international to League 7 contracts.
 The league also has experienced player development personnel assigned to assist the players grow in their baseball understanding and conditioning.

 How does the "BaseballLIVE" app work?